braid-org/braid-text/README.md

   // connect to the server
   let simpleton = simpleton_client('https://example.org/some-resource', {
     apply_remote_update: ({ state, patches }) => {

-      ...apply incoming state or patches to local text... return new_state
+      // Apply the incoming state or patches to local text here.

+      // Then return the new state of textarea as a string: return new_state
     },
     generate_local_diff_update: (prev_state) => {

+      // Compute diff between prev_state ^ and the current textarea string...

-      ...calculate changes between prev_state and the local text... return {state, patches}
+      // Then return the new state (as a string) and the diff (as `patches`) return {state, patches}
     },
   })

   ...

-  // when changes are made, let the client know simpleton.changed()
+  // When changes occur in client's textarea, let simpleton know,
+  // so that it can call generate_local_diff_update() to ask for them. simpleton.changed()

 </script>